gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 }
 ```

 To retrieve your SKUs from your Stripe account you will need to provide your secret API key.
 This key needs to kept secret and must never be shared on the frontend or on GitHub.
-Therefore we need to set an environment variable to store the secret key.
+Therefore, we need to set an environment variable to store the secret key.
 You can read more about the usage of env variables in Gatsby [here](https://www.gatsbyjs.org/docs/environment-variables/).

 In the root directory of your project add a `.env.development` file: